Frequently Asked Questions Regarding Our ELLs & ESL/Bilingual ProgramAre all the students in bilingual education immigrants?

 All VVSD teachers in our bilingual program positions must have:

-- Type 02, 04, or 09 teaching certificate with a Bilingual or ESL Approval/Endorsement.
+- Teaching licenses with a Bilingual or ESL Approval/Endorsement

-According to the Illinois Administrative Code it requires that all teachers in a state bilingual or ESL education programs participate in professional development trainings related to these programs.
-VVSD is committed in providing effective and extensive professional development in the area of guided reading, reading workshop, writing workshop, and ESL instruction.
+According to the Illinois Administrative Code, it requires that all teachers in a state bilingual or ESL education programs participate in professional development trainings related to these programs.
+VVSD is committed to providing effective and extensive professional development in the area of guided reading, reading workshop, writing workshop, ESL instruction, Common Core Standards, Teacher Clarity, Responsive Classroom and Sheltered Instruction Observation Protocol (SIOP); many VVSD general and special education teachers have also been trained on SIOP and/or become ESL endorsed.
 Our teachers also participate in other professional development activities such as conferences or workshops.

 An English Language Learner means any children of limited English‑speaking ability" (1) all children in grades pre‑K through 12 who were not born in the United States, whose native tongue is a language other than English, and who are incapable of performing ordinary classwork in English; and (2) all children in grades pre‑K through 12 who were born in the United States of parents possessing no or limited English‑speaking ability and who are incapable of performing ordinary classwork in English.